mozilla/version-control-tools/docs/mozreview.rst

 draft
    Refers to a state review requests or reviews can be in where content is not publicly visible and is only available to the person who created it.
 All review requests and reviews start in the draft state by default. publishing
-   The act of taking a draft review request or draft review and marking it as public, making it visible to everybody
+   The act of taking a draft review request or draft review and marking it as public, making it visible to everybody ship it
+   This is the term used for *granting review* or *r+* in Bugzilla terminology. review id
+   A unique identifier identifying a review request series.
+This is commonly derived from a bug number and username.

 Pushing Code for Review
 =======================